Going Forward Buses CIC

 Can anyone use the buses?

 Yes of course!
 Everyone is welcome, we operate normal registered bus services.
-You should be able to find details of our services on Traveline and other transport planner websites, but during the coronavirus pandemic this information may not be updated regularly - short notice changes may take time to get on the system so it's always best to check our website for the latest timetables.
+You should be able to find details of our services on Traveline and other transport planner websites, but due to staffing constraints this information may not be updated regularly - short notice changes may take time to get on the system so it's always best to check our website for the latest timetables.

 Are dogs allowed on the buses?